conanbatt/OpenKaya/README.markdown

 Open-source code is subject to as rigorous standards as the server.
 Code must have decent unit test coverage, and well documented.

+## Management

+OpenKaya has grown quite a bit and i've included a public tracker: https://www.pivotaltracker.com/projects/470995.

+If you are working on something and dont have member access to edit the chores and such you can email gabriel.benmergui@kaya.gs.

+If you want to do something but don't know what, visiting the tracker is a good start to see what is known to be missing.
+Any ideas are welcome and we will support it with advice, code, overview as it is fit, and finally integrate it into the Kaya experience.

 ## Open Sourced Modules